 Ableton Live Integration

-My favorite DAW is Ableton Live, such that Live will also be used for my Live performance.
-Therefore, LambdaControl needs a complete integration into Ableton Live like down with Ableton Push.
+Currently I am using Ableton Live to produce my music, such that Live will also be used for my Live performance.
+Therefore, LambdaControl needs a complete integration into Ableton Live like Ableton Push.
 The simplest way to integrate a MIDI controller into Live is by using the MIDI mapping feature.
-However, the MIDI mapping feature do not provide a way to fully make use of the clip launcher, such that also a special script called MIDI remote script is necessary.
+However, the MIDI mapping feature does not provide a way to fully make use of the clip launcher, such that a special script called MIDI remote script is necessary.

-Integration simple controls like the volume fader from a MIDI controller into Ableton Live is really easy achievable by using the MIDI mapping feature.
-You simply click on the MIDI mapping tool, select the desired function in the GUI and then use the corresponding fader to program the mapping.
-Therefore, all simple controls like the volume fader, send/return-pots, and rotary encoder for controlling the looping of LambdaControl is implemented by using the MIDI mapping feature.
+Integrating simple controls like the volume fader of a MIDI controller into Ableton Live is really easy achievable by using the MIDI mapping feature.
+You simply click on the MIDI mapping tool in Live, select the desired function in the GUI and then use the corresponding fader on the MIDI controller to program the mapping.
+Therefore, all simple controls like the volume faders or send/return-pots can be programmed by using the MIDI mapping feature.
 This also has the benefit that changes to the mapping can be easily achieved from Live’s GUI.
-However, not all features from Live can be mapped by the MIDI mapping, such that LambdaControl also needs a special python script, which is called by Ableton MIDI Remote Script.
+However, not all features from Live can be mapped by the MIDI mapping, such that LambdaControl also needs a special python script, which Ableton calls MIDI Remote Script.

 MIDI Remote Script

-As already mentioned, complex tasks like controlling the clip launcher (and getting feedback from it) is officially not supported by Ableton Live.
+As already mentioned, complex tasks like controlling the clip launcher (and getting feedback from it) is officially not supported by Ableton Live for custom controllers like mine.
 Hence, we need to make us of the so called MIDI Remote Script, which Live internally uses to integrate controllers like Ableton Push or the Launchpad.
 Actually, I got all my information about the MIDI remote scripts from Julien Bayle’s website.

-My first idea was to create the case for LambdaControl out of wood, but at the end of 2016 I discovered 3D printing as a new hobby, such that I quickly decided to use a 3D printer to create the case.
+My first idea was to create the case for LambdaControl out of wood, but at the end of 2016 I discovered 3D printing as a new hobby, such that I quickly changed my plans and used my 3D printer to create the case.
 Overall, this creates a better final results, since my wood working skills and tools are limited.

 First, I designed the 3D model for the case in Fusion 360 and selected a proper mounting mechanism to connect the different parts to the case.
-After that I printed LambdaControl’s case by a FDM 3D printer out of PLA.
+After that I printed LambdaControl’s case with my self-build FDM 3D printer out of PLA.

 Design with Fusion 360

 I designed the case in Fusion 360 such that it contains all necessary PCBs and a stable mounting mechanism for the RGB button matrix and the front panel.
-However, the actual case is with 416.4 mm x 276.4 mm to large to be printable by most common 3D printers like mine.
-Therefore, I cut the case into six chunks that are connected to each other by using tongue and groove joints.
-Hence, the case can be printed by the most common 3D printers.
+However, the actual case is with 416.4 mm x 276.4 mm to large to be printable by most common 3D printers (mine is sadly not an exception to this).
+Therefore, I splitted the case into six chunks that are connected to each other by using tongue and groove joints.
+Hence, the case can be printed by the most common 3D printers out there.
 All necessary files to print the case can be found in the hardware repository.

-The results were quite good on DIY 3D printer.
-I think with a little bit more tuning even better results can be achieved.
-The following pictures show the final results.
+The following pictures show the final result.
 First you can see the six pieces and how they are arranged to create the complete case.
 The tongue and groove joints work perfectly and create a secure connection between the different pieces.
 Special thanks to my friend Henning for the tip with the tongue and groove joints.
+Overall, I were really happy with the results that my DIY 3D printer produced.
+But, I think with a little bit more tuning even better results can be achieved.

-Assembling the different parts of LambdaControl together was really straight forward after all the work.
-I simply put the electronics into the case, connected every things, and closed the case with the front panel.
-Sadly, I have not taken a lot of pictures during this process.
-However, the following pictures should give an impression.
+Assembling the different parts together was really straight forward after all the work.
+I simply put the electronics into the case, connected everything, and closed the case with the front panel.
+Sadly, I have not taken a lot of pictures during this process, because I could not wait to test out the final controller.
+However, the following pictures should give an impression about the inner workings.

 Finally, my DIY MIDI controller LambdaControl is alive and performs as desired.
-During the build process I learned really a lot and my possibilities for future projects have also extended.
-However, with my current skills and tools I would have done some things differently.
-But, I am still satisfied with the result and will use LambdaControl to develop my live performance.
-Actually, I still need to assemble the seconds controller…
+During the build process I really learned a lot and my skills and tools have grown really quickly during it.

-So, I hope this information will help others to create the MIDI controllers of their dreams.
+So, I hope this information will help you to create the MIDI controllers of your dreams.